coala/coala/docs/Users/Tutorials/Tutorial.rst

 ==============

 Welcome to this little tutorial.
-It is meant to be a gentle introduction to the usage of coala.
+It is meant to be a gentle introduction to the usage of *coala*.

 Prerequisites
 -------------

-In order to complete this tutorial you will need coala installed.
+In order to complete this tutorial you will need *coala* installed.
 (Installation is actually not required but it's more convenient and recommended.)